aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/SimpleWebsocketChat/Readme.md

 Press play to test the integration.
 You'll see the login and WebSocket connection happen.
 You can then use the UI to test the chat application.

+**Key code files:**
+* `UnitySample/Assets/AWSGameSDK/WebSocketClient.cs`: A WebSocket client class that can be used by any WebSocket integration.
+* `UnitySample/Assets/BackendFeatures/SimpleWebsocketChat/ChatSerializationClasses.cs`: The data structure for messages between client and server that are sent over in JSON format
+* ``UnitySample/Assets/BackendFeatures/SimpleWebsocketChat/SimpleWebsocketChat.cs`: The main class for the chat application

 ### Unreal Engine integration

 To test the integrations with Unreal, **open** the Unreal sample project (`UnrealSample`) in Unreal Engine 5 first.